Shiba Inu Characteristics

 Dating back to ancient Japan, Shiba Inus were initially bred as versatile hunting dogs, adept at navigating dense brush and mountainous terrain.
 Their adaptability and keen senses made them valuable companions for hunters.
 Today, their hunting instincts may still surface, so a secure leash is always recommended during walks to keep a Shiba from wandering.

-Health and Life Expectancy of Your Shiba Inu Puppy
+What Is the Health and Life Expectancy of a Shiba Inu Puppy?

 Expert Insights From Spot